Base: shack & mobile

 As I was searching for a better 1/4″ ratchet, I stumbled across a tool that caught my interest, the Milwaukee M12 Cordless 1/4″ Lithium-Ion Ratchet⩘ .
 I was a bit skeptical, but if it proved to be a good tool, it could be really useful in situations where there's not much room to maneuver, so I decided to give it a try.

 Turns out it's a great tool, compact enough to get into tight spaces, yet still tough enough to provide decent torque.
-I've already used it several times; it turns tasks that otherwise would have been a bit awkward into something quick and easy.
-In a very short time, it has become one of my favorite tools, especially when paired with a Wera square-to-hex adaptor, when it becomes a much more compact and versatile right-angle screwdriver than my full-size Makita 3/8" angle drill.
+In a very short time, it became one of my favorite tools, especially when paired with a Wera square-to-hex adaptor, when it becomes a much more compact and versatile right-angle screwdriver than my full-size Makita 3/8" angle drill.
+I've used it many times since; it turns tasks that otherwise would have been a bit awkward into something quick and easy.

 The Wera 042750 1/4″ square to 1/4″ hex adaptor with quick-release chuck⩘ is a great little add-on.
 I've used it in a variety of situations already, both with the Milwaukee M12 and also with hand ratchets.
 I thank my lucky stars that I have it every time I need to drive a screw with a ratchet.